 With the rapid urbanization occurring in Africa and Asia, and increasing urbanization globally, public and private investments in urbanization and economies of agglomeration are driving up land values.
 These land value increases often surpass overall economic performance and represent one of the largest potential resources for urban development.
 In the absence of a clear mechanisms to ensure such redistribution of gains, equitable development will not be achieved.

-Local Financial Capacity Development

-Where tax authority has been delegated to subnational governments, it is crucial to enhance the capacity of local governments to effectively utilize that authority.
-Failing to do so could ultimately weaken overall domestic tax revenue performance.
-Own-source revenue (OSR) is a critical factor in determining the creditworthiness of local governments; underdeveloped OSR directly restricts the ability of subnational governments to secure external financing and accelerate urban investment in SDGs.
-To mobilize land and property taxes, political will, institutional coordination between land administration and revenue collection offices, and the capacity to develop efficient cadastres and property valuation methods must be in place.
-UN-Habitat empowers local governments to strategically optimize their own revenue sources through the Rapid-Own Source Revenue Assessment (ROSRA) tool and provides technical assistance to local governments to unlock the financial potential of urban land through land value capture mechanisms.

-Optimizing OSR also comes with important governance, accountability and transparency dividends.
-As citizens pay local taxes and fees, interest grows in how these contributions are used.
-The collection and use of these revenues can foster transparency and accountability in local governance and ultimately promoting expenditure efficiency and more equitable access to local services.

-Local Public Expenditures

-Where the capacity of sub-national governments is low, decentralization has the tendency to fuel the capture of public resources by local elites and lead to poor budget execution, procurement shortcomings and/or ill-conceived capital expenditure planning.
-Therefore, addressing the financial challenges of sub-national governments is not only about increasing the overall access to resources but also ensuring that available public resources are used effectively.

-Public spending is also a powerful instrument to incentivize sustainable development, at all levels of government.
-Effectively designed inter-governmental transfers cannot only incentivize local own-source revenue optimization but can help to better align public expenditure with the SDGs.
-For example, fiscal transfers can incentivize local climate action by allocating a portion of revenues collected through a carbon tax to local governments.
-Similarly, gender responsive budgeting (GRB) is a public policy tool that has tremendous potential to assist local governments with identifying, preventing and addressing gender financing gaps or biases based on service delivery and capital investment expenditures.
+Land based finance enables local governments to capture the land value increases generated by public interventions through property taxes, charges, and developer obligations to help fund investments in public goods.
+Land value capture mechanisms anchored in the urban development process, such as in-kind provision of land, subsidised housing units or public space and infrastructure, have been used successfully in several countries, supported by adequate legal and regulatory mechanisms within the urban planning and development process.

 Efficient Public Expenditure Through Urban Planning

+Where the capacity of sub-national governments is low, decentralization can fuel the capture of public resources by local elites and lead to poor budget execution, procurement shortcomings and/or ill-conceived capital expenditure planning.
+Addressing the financial challenges of local governments is not only about mobilizing resources but also ensuring effective and efficient public and private investment through land use regulations and financial frameworks.

 Effective urban planning greatly improves the efficiency of public spending.
-Without strong spatial planning and financial management, local governments struggle to handle the costs of rapid, unplanned urbanization, making it difficult to provide essential services and invest in infrastructure.
+Without strong spatial planning and financial management, local governments struggle to manage the costs of rapid urbanization, making it difficult to provide essential services and invest in infrastructure.
 This lack of planning can hinder economic growth, fuel social unrest, increase public health and urban environmental risks.
-Despite an allocation of over $1 trillion annually toward capital investments by subnational governments every year, including $314 billion within developing countries (OECD-UCLG, 2016), inefficiency results in one-third to one-half of this investment being wasted.
-Consequently, up to $2.4 trillion is forecasted to be squandered due to inefficient subnational capital expenditures in developing countries over the 15-year period designated for achieving the SDGs.
+Despite subnational governments’ allocation of over $1 trillion annually toward capital investments, including $314 billion within developing countries (OECD-UCLG, 2016), inefficiencies result in the waste of one-third to one-half of these investments.
+Up to $2.4 trillion is forecasted to be squandered due to inefficient subnational capital expenditures in developing countries over the 15-year period designated for achieving the SDGs.